siobhanlgorman/80s-Mixtape-Quiz/README.md

   * clear and easy to navigate
   * visually attractive
 Future features
+Tried out some ideas for the structure on two test repositories while watching some tutorials and then used parts of these for the project repository
 ### Structure
 how is the information structured how user reaches content. header - title